Frequently Asked Questions:

 Can you show an example of one of the dynamic KISS charts from the KISS Tables?

 Sure, but as you know I already showed two examples above.
-Here’s a chart of WING again.
+Here’s a chart of WING again from the Classic Daily KISS System.
 You can see the system entry, the progression of the STS stops, various useful indicators such as the Demark Count, the A’s Amateur Hour, MA ribbon, MACD.

 Note that these are dynamic charts, meaning you can zoom in and out, pan left and right to see past history etc. We purchased and installed a charting software that we installed on our server, the KISS systems automatically plot these charts using that software.